agilexrm-docs/docs/guides/AgileDialogs-DesignGuide.md

 is an integer, decimal).
 Additionally, the designer can include JavaScript code to perform more complex validations.

+We also have the *CustomValidationMessage* property available for input controls that allows us to configure and locate a message for custom validations.

 ### Context

 The dialog has access to a context.
 These are dynamic values which are used in